autoplot/documentation/javadoc/org/autoplot/AggregateUrisDialog.md

-# org.autoplot.AggregateUrisDialogDialog assisting the scientists in creating aggregations for file
+# org.autoplot.AggregateUrisDialog

- URIS.
+Dialog assisting the scientists in creating aggregations for file URIS.
 This uses org.autoplot.datasource.DataSourceUtil.makeAggregation to look for parts of filenames that look like dates, for example 20150516 would be replaced with $Y$m$d.

-AggregateUrisDialog( org.autoplot.dom.Application dom, org.autoplot.datasource.DataSetSelector sel )
+# AggregateUrisDialog( org.autoplot.dom.Application dom, org.autoplot.datasource.DataSetSelector sel )
 Creates new form AggregateUrisDialog

 ***